8.3: Negative Messages

 3. Organize and write negative messages.

 Just as in life, the workplace isn’t always a bowl of cherries.
 Sometimes things don’t go according to plan, and it’s your job to communicate about them in a way that doesn’t ruin your relationships with customers, coworkers, managers, the public, and other stakeholders.
 When doing damage control, bad-news messages require care and skillful language because your main point will meet resistance.
-Rarely are people okay being told that they’re laid off, their application has been rejected, their shipment got lost en route, prices or rates are increasing, their appointment has to be moved back several months, or they’re losing their benefits.
-Though some people prefer that the messenger be blunt about it, in most cases you can assume that the receiver will appreciate or even benefit by a more tactful, indirect approach.
+Rarely are people okay with being told that they’re laid off, their application has been rejected, their shipment got lost en route, prices or rates are increasing, their appointment has to be moved back several months, or they’re losing their benefits.
+Though some people prefer that the messenger be blunt about it, in most cases, you can assume that the receiver will appreciate or even benefit from a more tactful, indirect approach.
 Keep in mind the following advice whenever required to deliver unwelcome news.

 Negative Messages Topics